 Did You Know?: An acid etched Coca-Cola glass from the early 20th century sold at an auction for $345.

-Did Promotional Merchandise Work for Coca-Cola?
+Did Coca-Cola’s Swag Work for Them?

 Coca-Cola’s promotional merchandise was used to create a valuable relationship with stores and restaurants, which in turn, brought more attention and business back to the soda.

 Customers, meanwhile, wanted to purchase the drink while they were grabbing groceries or a bite to eat, which kept the stores and restaurants meeting that demand and buying more Coke.
 It was a symbiotic relationship that worked wonders for the brand.

 The crazy thing is at first more money was spent on promotional items than was made in sales!
 There wasn’t an immediate return on investment in this marketing effort, but still, that didn’t stop the marketing team from printing the Coca-Cola logo on anything and everything.

 This effort paid off in the long run as Coca-Cola is now one of the biggest brands in the world with over $1 billion a year in revenue every year and a growing list of fans who still love their retro merch.
 Case in point, the Coca-Cola Collectors Club has over 5,000 members in 28 countries!

 How Many People Love Coca-Cola?